Key Insights

 Also known as a property’s tax-assessed home value, this figure indicates how much a home is worth through county tax records.
 Since this home value is based on historical sales data and mass appraisal techniques, the records can be up to two years old.

-When listing your home on the market, you might consider getting a second opinion on your property value before selling it for its estimated market value — especially if you’ve updated the master bedroom or invested in a new pool.
+When listing your home on the market, you’ll want to get a more current and individualized assessment of your property before selling it for its estimated market value — especially if you’ve made updates like expanding the master bedroom or investing in a new pool.

 Automated online estimates